-1. Mix one colour tones for a cohesive kitchen scheme
+1. Mix one color tones for a cohesive kitchen scheme

-One bold colour all over can lack interest, so why not try picking a few shades of the same colour to use in one room?
+One bold kitchen paint color all over can lack interest, so why not try picking a few shades of the same color to use in one room?
 Put the darker shade on the cabinetry and the lighter on the walls for a fresh, bright finish.

-If you are looking to give your kitchen a refresh on a budget you can easily paint your kitchen cabinets yourself, just follow our guide.
+If you are looking to give your kitchen a refresh on a budget you can get painting kitchen cabinets yourself, just follow our guide.

-Struggling to choose between two colours?
+Struggling to choose between two colors to enhance your kitchen ideas?
 Then, why not have them both?
-The key is to find a feature the colours have in common – in this case, they share the same tone (in other words, light value).
-Putting the warmer kitchen paint colour on the walls – which have a greater surface area than the cabinets - will create a more inviting feel.
+The key to this two-tone kitchen paint idea is to find a feature the colors have in common – in this case, they share the same tone (in other words, light value).
+Putting the warmer kitchen paint color on the walls – which have a greater surface area than the cabinets, it will create a more inviting feel.

 The wall paint used here is Antoinette from Annie Sloan, it works perfectly when paired with the darker, aubergine hues of the kitchen cabinets (a mix of Annie Sloane Aubusson Blue and Emperor's Silk) as it gives the pastel hue a more modern look.